CAROLYN BELL AUDIJE

 353-1636, ext.
 3 | Email

 Carolyn has been with the JCC since 2010.
 She joined the administrative team with a Bachelor of Arts in Graphic Design and many years of experience in design and marketing.
 Her background includes publishing, advertising, collegiate communications, prepress, web design, and corporate branding.
-She has worked with non-profit organizations including Special Olympics, The Boselli Foundation, The Jacksonville Children's Commission, The Association of Fundraising Professionals, Juvenile Diabetes Research Foundation as well as Christ the King, Resurrection and Guardian Catholic Schools.
+She has worked with many non-profit organizations including Special Olympics, The Boselli Foundation, The Jacksonville Children's Commission, The Association of Fundraising Professionals, Juvenile Diabetes Research Foundation as well as Christ the King, Resurrection and Guardian Catholic Schools.
 She has a passion for helping children and her community through the use of her artistic gifts.

 KATHERINE (KT) BOLING